 Here in the Bay Area, spring arrives in late winter and nature shouts yellow to wake us up from the grey doldrums of rain.
-Yellow is everywhere, bringing the sun and the Acacias.
 Daffodils open their trumpets and the Euryops daisies shine.

 The flowering Quince greets the new year in prestigious orange-red.
 This plant thrives on neglect and will do fine in an unirrigated shrub border.
 While nondescript in leaf, having blossoming branches to cut and bring into the house makes it worthy of attention.

 The Coleonema are clothed in hundreds of tiny pink blossoms.
 Coleonema, which is related to citrus trees, has fragrant lemony foliage.
-It is at its best when sheared into tight globes.
-Not only is it available in a greenleafed form, there are also chartreuse-toned varieties such as Danny’s Gold Sport and Sunset Gold that will add interest to deer resistant gardens.
+Not only is it available in a green-leafed form, there are also chartreuse-toned varieties such as Danny’s Gold Sport and Sunset Gold that will add interest to deer-resistant gardens.

 Though there still may be a frost or a rainstorm, these hardy plants will perk right back up when clouds blow away.